Snake plants are very hardy, low-maintenance houseplants.

 It is easy for root rot to go unnoticed, especially with larger plants.

-Root rot’s early symptoms can be quite minor, so this makes noticing root rot difficult.
+Root rot’s early symptoms can be quite minor, making noticing root rot difficult.

-An antifungal treatment or charcoal powder can provide treatment for healthy roots and get rid of infected roots.
+An antifungal treatment or charcoal powder can provide treatment for healthy roots and help to get rid of infected roots.

 Applying Fertilizer Incorrectly Can Lead to Wrinkled Leaves

-If I apply fertilizer to my snake plant incorrectly, it can cause wrinkled leaves.
+If you apply fertilizer to your snake plant incorrectly, it can cause wrinkled leaves.

 Snake plants do not need fertilizer regularly.
 This is because it is a succulent plant.

-I recommend applying fertilizer once a month or once every two months during the summer or when the plant is growing rapidly from spring to summer.
+I recommend applying fertilizer once a month or once every two months during the summer or when the plant grows rapidly from spring to summer.